security-force-monitor/fmtrpt_data/README.md

  * Flatten the XML and export the data in a flat, tab-separated format.
  * Post-process to standardize countries, dates and fix other issues that emerged during parsing and may be common to different chunks of data.
 For example, it makes sense to standardize dates and countries in bulk at this later stage.
 The variety of ways that a training location can be spelled in 20 years of data is huge, so it makes sense to reveal this and fix them all at once in bulk.

-The toolset we used is `bash` on OSX:
+The toolset is created in `bash`:

  * Basic tools: `sed`, `awk`, `grep`, `tr`, `perl`
- * Additional tools: `pdftohtml`, `xmlstartlet`, `xmllint` (and  `csvkit` to write some helper scripts)
+ * Additional tools: `ghostscript`, `pdftohtml`, `xmlstartlet`, `xmllint` (and  `csvkit` and `xsv` to write some helper scripts)

 The approach is crude but (at least so far) effective as it dealt with a range of problems thrown up by the formatting of the PDFs.
-There are better ways to approach this problem, but these are the tools we knew.
-In retrospect, we would have done this with `python` and a bunch of specialised libraries.
-We would probably also make better use of `make` to chain together a replicable and predictable build process for the data.
+There are better of course better ways to approach this problem, but for now it will do!

 ### Project structure and operations

 The `scrapers/` folder contains the source files, tools and steps used for each annual publication.
 In `group_and_clean/` there are tools to pull together the raw data extracted from each report, aggregate it, and then clean it up.
 The final, aggregated and cleaned data is contained in the `data/` folder.
+The `publish/` folder contains scripts to convert the data into a `sqlite` database, which can be published to Heroku using a tool called `datasette`.

 ```
 .
+├── LICENSE.md
 ├── README.md
 ├── data
+│   ├── final_fmtrpt_all_20190716.tsv
+│   ├── final_fmtrpt_all_20191216.tsv
-│   └── final_fmtrpt_all_20190716.tsv
+│   └── final_fmtrpt_all_20210806.tsv
 ├── group_and_clean
 │   ├── 0_get_data_files
 │   ├── 1_pre_stack_clean
 │   ├── 2_stack_em_up
+│   ├── 3_big_clean
+│   ├── 4_training_uuids
+│   └── 5_prepub_filters
+├── publish
+│   ├── input
-│   └── 3_big_clean
+│   └── src
 └── scrapers
     ├── fmtrpt_1999_2000
     ├── fmtrpt_2000_2001
     ├── fmtrpt_2001_2002